nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

   [sneak secreats into your containers](https://projectatomic.io/blog/2018/06/sneak-secrets-into-containers) article provides some info on how to do this.
-* Delete the `.npmrc` file from the final image AND compressing images to flatten layers (least perferred).
+* Delete the `.npmrc` file from the final image AND compressing images to flatten layers (least preferred).

 ### Writing defensive code